 Boarding House Meeting

-Boarders can raise any issues they wish such as decoration of the boarding house, living together, games to play or places to visit.
+Boarders are actively encouraged to contribute their views on the operation of the boarding house.
+Matters discussed may include decor of the boarding house, use of communal rooms, living together, games to play or places to visit.
+The meeting minutes are shared with the Senior Leadership Team and Heads of House who take any necessary action.
 Alternatively, for those of a shyer disposition, matters can be written down confidentially and placed in the suggestion box by the Boarding Office.

 Technical Youth Theatre

 Boarders are able to be members of Chichester Festival Youth Theatre's 'Technical Youth Theatre', a venture organised through the Drama department and taking place on Wednesday evenings for boarders in Year 10+.
 There are also opportunities for pupils to take part backstage in professional theatre shows at one of the country's most prestigious theatres.
 Past professional shows our pupils have worked on are: The Midnight Gang (Autumn 2018), Sleeping Beauty (Christmas 2018) & The Wizard of Oz (Christmas 2019).
 In 2020, a boarder previously offered this opportunity, gained enough expertise to move forward to study Stage Management at the famous Brit School in London.